-16. Data crossing.
-This partner for the crossing could be the Finnish company Medisapiens recommended by Bluebee.
+18. Medisapiens.
+This partner for the crossing could be the Finnish company Medisapiens50 recommended by Bluebee.

 This company has developed a platform for cross-checking genomic and phenotypic data.
 This platform should not require any adaptation costs to accommodate the tool and could be used as is according to its designers.